 Work history review

 Washington D.C. passed the School Safety Omnibus Amendment, which requires all substitute teachers to complete a work history review.

 The work history review includes:

-- Completing a form listing employers for the past 20 years where the scope of employment involved direct integration with children, and affirming s/he has not been accused of sexual misconduct or similar claims.
-Swing must also follow-up with those employers to confirm the applicants’ responses.
+- Completing a form listing all employers for the past 20 years where the scope of employment involved direct interaction with children

-Once you’ve passed your education check, background check, and Work History review, you’ll be able to start subbing in many Washington D.C. schools as a Swing Education substitute teacher!
-You can also explore subbing directly for an area school.
+Once you’ve passed your education check, background check, and work history review, you’ll be able to start subbing in many Washington D.C. schools!

 Take the first step to becoming a sub with Swing Education by filling out this form.